reindernijhoff/dittytoy-package/README.md

 ### Initialization

-The `MSG_INIT` event is emitted each time when the ditty is compiled successfully and ready to play.
+The `MSG_INIT` event is emitted when the ditty is compiled successfully and ready to play.

 ```ts
 dittytoy.addListener(MSG_INIT, (data:any) => {